 - Matt Williams

 - Dr. Scott Dalrymple, President

-- Dr. Piyusha Singh, Provost and Vice President of Academic Affairs
+- Dr. Piyusha Singh, Provost and Sr. Vice President

 - Bruce Boyer, Chief Financial Officer